How StrikeRadar calculates geopolitical risk from open-source intelligence

 Limitations: Prediction markets can be influenced by low liquidity (thin markets with few participants), manipulation by wealthy actors, and herding behavior.
 Markets also tend to be reactive rather than predictive, often spiking after news breaks rather than before.
 Polymarket's accessibility varies by jurisdiction, which can limit the diversity of participants.

 When multiple signals simultaneously exceed their elevated thresholds, StrikeRadar applies a tiered escalation multiplier to the total score.
-The multiplier scales with the number of elevated signals: 1.20x for 2 signals, 1.35x for 3, 1.50x for 4, and 1.70x for 5 or more.
+The multiplier scales with the number of elevated signals: 1.20x for 2 signals, 1.35x for 3, and 1.50x for 4 or more.
 This reflects the principle that simultaneous elevation across multiple independent signals is disproportionately significant compared to any individual signal being elevated in isolation.

 The rationale is straightforward: if news sentiment is high but all other signals are calm, the elevated news is likely reflecting media coverage of diplomatic rhetoric rather than imminent action.
-But if news sentiment, aviation avoidance, tanker activity, and market odds are all simultaneously elevated, the probability of actual escalation is meaningfully higher than the sum of parts would suggest.
+But if news sentiment, aviation avoidance, energy market volatility, and prediction market odds are all simultaneously elevated, the probability of actual escalation is meaningfully higher than the sum of parts would suggest.
 The tiered approach ensures the score responds proportionally to the breadth of the threat picture.

 StrikeRadar maintains a rolling history of risk scores, pinned at 12-hour intervals.
 This history powers the "72 Hour Risk Trends" chart on the dashboard, allowing users to see whether the current risk level represents a sudden spike, a gradual increase, or a sustained plateau.